alexandre-bourdois/HSK_AI/README.md

 # HSK_AI🧧

 TensorFlow-based HSK1 Chinese Character Recognition: A machine learning project for accurate identification and classification of basic Chinese characters.
-In progress

 The database of HSK1 Chinese characters from Artem BORZENKO was used for the creation of the model, here is a link to it: https://www.kaggle.com/code/artemborzenko/chinese-characters-hsk-1-level-recognition